victorlish/Convert_to_Windows_10_LTSC/README.md

 7. Activate the system by using the information, including but not limit to the KMS server IP and product key provided by your organization.

 ## Notes
-1. Only tested in Windows 10 Enterprise LTSC Evaluation 21H2 (10.0.19044 Build 19044).
+~~Only~~ Tested in Windows 10 Enterprise LTSC Evaluation 21H2 (10.0.19044 Build 19044).

 ~~Updated (2022070x): Tested in Windows 11 Pro.
 Although the system recognise the SKUs and determined as Windows 11 Enterprise LTSC, the system won't be activated without a KMS key.~~

-Updated (2022071x): Tested in Windows 11 Pro (again).
+Updated (2022071x): Tested in Windows 11 Pro 21H2 (Build 22000.318) again.
 Although there is no Windows 11 Enterprise LTSC KMS key availabled on [the official site](https://docs.microsoft.com/en-us/windows-server/get-started/kms-client-activation-keys), the system seems to 'recognise' the KMS key (the Windows 10's one).
 Not sure how it works.
 Here are the [before](./Win11_Ltsc/1_before.png) and the [after](./Win11_Ltsc/2_after.png).
+Just an experiment, test it at your own risk.
+For whom want stability, wait for the release of Windows 11 LTSC from MS.